BailFacile/laravel-challenge/README.md

 #### **List documents**
 - Optional `user_id` filter
-- Optional `document_type` filter
+- Optional DocumentType `slug` filter
 - Optional `created_at` and `updated_at` greated than filter
 - Limit to 10 results and support pagination
 - Each Document should return properties of its parent DocumentType along with the usual model columns.

 #### **Create document**
 - Required `user_id` parameter
-- Required `document_type` parameter
+- Required DocumentType `slug` parameter
 - Should return created Document

 #### **ESign document**
 - Required `document_id` parameter
 - Make sure document can be Esigned
 - Once document is Esigned or Sent via post, it is locked and cannot be updated anymore
-- Should return updated Document
+- Should return updated Document on success or failure is document is locked

 #### **Delete document**
 - Required `document_id` parameter